corrode/corrode.github.io/content/blog/simple/index.md

 [^optimization]: Of course, this is not the most efficient implementation of quicksort.
 It allocates a lot of intermediate vectors and has O(n^2) worst-case performance.
 There are optimizations for partially sorted data, better pivot selection strategies, and in-place partitioning.
 But they are just that: optimizations.
 The core idea remains the same.

-Oftentimes, simple code can be optimized by the compiler more easily and runs faster on CPUs.
+Often, simple code can be optimized by the compiler more easily and runs faster on CPUs.
-That's because, CPUs are optimized for basic data structures and predictable access patterns.
+That's because CPUs are optimized for basic data structures and predictable access patterns.
 And parallelizing work is also easier when that is the case.
 All of that works in our favor when our code is simple.

 Somewhat counterintuitively, especially when you're doing something complicated, you should be extra careful to keep it simple.
-Simplicity is a sign of deep insight, of great understanding, of clarity and clarity has a positive effect on the way a system functions.
+Simplicity is a sign of deep insight, of great understanding, of clarity—and clarity has a positive effect on the way a system functions.
 And since complicated systems are, well, complicated, that extra clarity helps keep things under control.

 What I appreciate about Rust is how it balances high-level and low-level programming.
-Most of the time, I write Rust code in a straightforward manner and when that extra bit of performance becomes critical, Rust always lets me go back and optimize.
+Most of the time, I write Rust code in a straightforward manner, and when that extra bit of performance becomes critical, Rust always lets me go back and optimize.

 ## Keep Your Fellow Developers in Mind